Seeking The Westfield Seek-No-Further Apple

-We have descriptions and photographs (the Westfield Seek-No-Further taken from the classic work from the 1903 season, The Apples of New York, the Shamrock source unknown) of both apples on our website, but have not personally seen or tasted either.
+We have descriptions and photographs (the Westfield Seek-No-Further taken from the classic work from 1905, The Apples of New York, the Shamrock source unknown) of both apples on our website, newenglandapples.org, but have not personally seen or tasted either.

 Both, we believe, continue to be grown somewhere on New England soils.
 We just don’t know where.
 If you grow either Westfield Seek-No-Further or Shamrock, please let us know.
 We’d like to learn more, and get new photographs.

-The photos, incidentally, are among more than 90 pictured on the New England Apple Association website.
-Most of the images are original photographs by Bar Weeks taken over the past 12 months.
+The photos, incidentally, are among more than 100 pictured on the New England Apple Association website.
+Most of the images are original photographs by Bar Lois Weeks.
 See New England apple varieties.
 We’re still writing and rewriting some of the descriptions.
 Perhaps you can help.

 Tell us what you know about apples.
 We’d love to hear from you about this fascinating fruit: your favorite or hard-to-find varieties; recipes, new and handed down; horticulture; photographs and artwork.
 You can post your comments below or email them to info@newenglandapples.org.